-On 22 November 2022, the Energy Charter Conference will be called upon to adopt acts having legal effects.
+The acts which the Energy Charter Conference is called upon to adopt constitute acts having legal effects.
 These acts will be binding under international law.
-As a result, pursuant to Article 101 paragraph 2 of the Euratom Treaty, they shall be subject to the approval of the Council under qualified majority.

-The decisions to be adopted by the Energy Charter Conference to approve the proposed modifications and changes to the Annexes to the ECT (CC 761), as well as to approve the proposed changes to Understandings, Declarations and Decisions (CC 762), constitute acts having binding legal effects under international law.
+The decisions to be adopted by the Energy Charter Conference to approve the proposed modifications and changes to the Annexes to the ECT, as well as to approve the proposed changes to Understandings, Declarations and Decisions, constitute acts having binding legal effects under international law.
 This is because the ECT grants the Energy Charter Conference the power to amend the Annexes, Understandings, Declarations and Decisions to the ECT without the need for any subsequent ratification by the Contracting Parties.
 Under Article 48 of the ECT, the Annexes and Decisions are an integral part of the Treaty.